Getting your Trinity Audio player ready... |

 KEY FACT:

-SAT Math is broken into four major categories by College Board.
+SAT math is broken into 4 major categories by the College Board.

-The above math topics seem a bit esoteric, so let’s dig into what math is on the SAT, in each category.
+The above SAT math subjects seem a bit esoteric, so let’s dig into what math is on the SAT in each category.

 Problem Solving and Data Analysis:

-As we can see, there are about 22 major math topics tested on the SAT.
+As we can see, there are about 20 major SAT topics.
 However, it’s important to understand that there are hundreds of subtopics within those major topics.
 Let’s discuss that now.

 There Are Many SAT Math Subtopics

-You may think that 22 major math topics does not seem like so much.
+You may think that the list of 20 major math topics doesn’t seem like much.
 However, there are hundreds of subtopics to learn within those major topics.
-For example, consider the topic of Functions.
-In learning that topic, you must learn about subtopics such as FOILing, factoring, graphs of functions, zeros of functions, linear and exponential growth, and more.
+For example, consider the topic of Quadratic Equations.
+In learning that topic, you must learn about subtopics such as FOILing, factoring, graphs of parabolas, x- and y-intercepts, and more.

 In short, to succeed on the SAT, you must learn hundreds of math subtopics.